 Let's understand this using an example:

 If you are making a perfect and simple backswing where both arms go parallel with each other and there is no difference between right arm/club and left arm/club (meaning both arms act as unit) then all your weight should be on your left foot (assuming you are right handed).
 Now, as you begin the downswing towards the ball, let some of your weight shift onto your front foot.
 This will ensure that most of the club head is moving towards your right hand or to the right side of your body during impact.

 Golf Backswing Plane Affects Your Swing Path

-An imaginary line that the golf club tracks during a backswing are known as a backswing plane.
+An imaginary line that the golf club tracks during the backswing are known as the backswing plane.
 The club head should be aligned with the line in the image below during the takeaway phase.

 It should be in a position where the golfer could see his right shoulder across his forearms, i.e., a halfway back vision.
 This position is very important to create a good swing path and achieve accuracy.
 When you deviate from this imaginary line, it affects the swing path and makes it difficult to hit the ball straight.

 For instance, if you take the club too far inside or outside during the takeaway phase, it will severely affect your swing path and make it difficult to have a square clubface at impact (which is what we want).
 So, make sure you stay aligned with the backswing plane throughout the takeaway and all the way till impact for accurate shots.

 How to Make a Backswing: Down the Line

 The purpose of such a position is that the golf club should follow the square path through impact.
 And that happens when during the downswing, the body of the golfer is tilted towards the golf ball.